 In her recent article in the Huffington Post, queer activist Jae Cameron argues otherwise.
 “Street harassment,” she says, “is about intimidation and control.
 It can be sexist, racist, homophobic, abilist, and/or classist: it is an expression of the interlocking and overlapping oppressions we face, and it functions as a means to silence our voices and maintain the status quo” (emphases mine) .
 Sexism and homophobia, for example, may be seen as particular forms of oppression, but both respond to shared forces.
 Straight women, lesbian and bisexual women, gay and transgender individuals may navigate public spaces in unique ways, but they face hostility and threats alike on a daily basis.
 The vocabulary of violence may be tailored to each personality, but their pervasive use reasserts prejudice experienced across wider identities.

-Several initiatives in India and abroad have gathered stories of individuals traditionally at the receiving end of public abuse.
+Several initiatives in India and abroad have gathered stories of public abuse.
 This tangible interlocking and overlapping reality, however, seems to be absent from the safe city campaign.
 On the one hand, the project identifies the role and value of collective agency for sustained social and spatial change.
 On the other hand, however, it falls short in making visible the expectations of other marginalized groups.
 Specifically, by restricting the understanding of sexual harassment to “eve-teasing,” the campaign separates the concern for women’s safety from the more expansive politics of prejudice involving other minorities.
 How might LGBTQI individuals help to make a city safe?
 In what ways might dalits use their experiences to inform new strategies for a safer city?
 How might the disabled and elderly people engage their harassers?
 Without involving different minority groups, the ideals of collective agency and safety remain only partially realized.

 This post is an appeal for action at three interrelated levels: Firstly, the question of safety for women cannot be divorced from the larger and more interconnected processes of prejudice against other minorities.
 This argument follows the findings of Gender and Space project at PUKAR, Mumbai and responds to the emerging literature on the subject .
 At the tactical level, therefore, the safe city pledge campaign could broaden the definition of street harassment–without diluting particular concerns–and include within it all such forms of abuse that result from behavior bordering on gender, sexuality, ability, and caste-specific nonconformity.
-Secondly, collectives such as Blank Noise are motivated by questions of social justice – they work with other groups to make cities inclusive for one and all.
+Secondly, collectives such as Blank Noise are motivated by questions of social justice – they work with other groups to make cities inclusive for one and for all.
 Continued participation and action involving both individuals and policy makers is therefore necessary.
 This would ensure that the urgency in their message is sustained and not reduced to a sporadic event.
 Finally, participation in the movement is about informing the campaign with our daily life practices and lived experiences of space use.
 So, if you have a story, share it; if you have a strategy, pledge it.
 The actual transformation of space cannot take place without our memories, exchanges, and social actions.

 Belated Happy Birthday, Blank Noise!
 I pledge my support.
 Keep up the good work.